-Guelph, Ont., June 6, 2016 — Due to local weather conditions, the City of Guelph is moving to Level 1 Yellow watering restrictions under the Outside Water Use Program effective immediately.
-At Level 1 Yellow, lawn watering is restricted to 7-9 a.m. and 7-9 p.m. on odd or even dates by address number—odd numbered houses are permitted to water on odd numbered calendar dates, and even numbered houses on even dates.
+At level 1 yellow, lawn watering is restricted to 7-9 a.m. and 7-9 p.m. on odd or even calendar dates by address number—odd numbered houses are permitted to water on odd numbered dates, and even numbered houses on even dates.

-Other outdoor water uses such as tree and decorative or food garden watering, running sprinklers for children’s recreational use, and at–home vehicle washing are permitted without restriction.
-At–home vehicle washing is only permitted using a hose with a shut–off nozzle, or with a filled bucket.
-Responsible and efficient outdoor and indoor water use is strongly encouraged at all times.
+Outdoor water uses such as tree and flower or food garden watering, running sprinklers for children’s recreational use, and at–home car washing are still allowed.
+At–home car washing is only allowed using a hose with a shut–off nozzle or with a bucket of water.

 How to report a concern

-In Level 1 Yellow, the Outside Water Use Program is actively enforced by the City’s By-law Enforcement Officers.
-By-law officers will issue a $130 ticket or court summons per program non-compliance event observed.
+In level 1 yellow, the outside water use program is actively enforced by the City’s bylaw officers.
+Bylaw officers will issue a fine or court summons for each observed infraction.

 Lawn and garden care tips